Physical Computing

 About the project:

-I took a workshop called "Hacking Electronics" it was two days workshop, while I was at FABRICA in Milan for the Green and Blue Ambiente event.
+I took a workshop called “Hacking Electronics.”
+It was a two-day workshop while I was at FABRICA in Milan for the Green and Blue Ambiente event.
 This workshop focused on repurposing discarded electronics and obsolete technology in innovative ways.
 During the workshop, I transformed an old computer keyboard into a game controller.
 I designed a game and presented it as part of the workshop to demonstrate how to repurpose a keyboard through hacking and turn it into sensors for creative use.

-I took a workshop called "Hacking Electronics" it was two days workshop, while I was at FABRICA in Milan for the Green and Blue Ambiente event.
+I took a workshop called “Hacking Electronics.”
+It was a two-day workshop while I was at FABRICA in Milan for the Green and Blue Ambiente event.
 This workshop focused on repurposing discarded electronics and obsolete technology in innovative ways.
 During the workshop, I transformed an old computer keyboard into a game controller.
 I designed a game and presented it as part of the workshop to demonstrate how to repurpose a keyboard through hacking and turn it into sensors for creative use.

 My Role:

-I was teching the participants how to hack electronics by creating, assembling, and coding the game using the hacked keyboard.
-Additionally, I taught others how to perform similar hacks and use them creatively.
+I taught the participants how to hack electronics by creating, assembling, and coding a game using the hacked keyboard.
+Additionally, I showed others how to perform similar hacks and use them creatively.

-I was teching the participants how to hack electronics by creating, assembling, and coding the game using the hacked keyboard.
-Additionally, I taught others how to perform similar hacks and use them creatively.
+I taught the participants how to hack electronics by creating, assembling, and coding a game using the hacked keyboard.
+Additionally, I showed others how to perform similar hacks and use them creatively.

 In the world of technology, every obsolete device holds the potential to become a masterpiece of innovation, waiting for the touch of a creative mind to breathe new life into it.